lochmanpaul/ATS/index.md

 ![ATS Banner](atsbanner.png)

 ATS has only just acquired a GitHub account but has previously completed a couple of coding projects.
 This page can, therefore, serve as an introduction to what is already available.
+If you're interested, you can also see our [main website](http://www.allthingssound.co.uk) which describes the main work in which we're involved.

 ### Daily Bible Readings